johnhenry/mport/README.md

 ### MPortURL(...origins)

 MPortURL functions similarly to MPort, but returns a tuple of the imported module and the URL used: A function `(input) => Promise<[module, url]>`.

-## Caching

-MPort does not handle caching and relies on the runtime's underlying caching mechanisms.

 ## Module Compatibility